 Hibernation can be ended in Control by the “Resume” and “Reboot” options in the “Resources > poolname > Manage Desktop Pool > actions” menu and by Maintenance Policies.

-Note: There is no pool-level Hibernation enable/disable toggle.
+Note: On Azure (only), there is no pool-level Hibernation enable/disable toggle.
 Hibernation is selected when a new template is created and cannot be changed afterward.
-Cloned templates inherit the hibernation settings of their parents.
+Cloned templates inherit the Hibernation settings of their parents.
+Pools using Hibernation-enabled templates will use Hibernation if the Time Limits Policy allows it (by setting “Sleep After Disconnect” to any value except “Never”).

 Hibernation at the Template Level (Azure Only)